JRHaven/Bash-Scripts/README.md

 ## What's New?
 In version 5.1, we have updates to the Update and Ainstall scripts.
-Update will now give you the option to backup the updatelog right from the command line by using the 'update --choice=8' command.
+Update will now give you the option to backup the updatelog right from the command line by using the `update --choice=8` command.
 Ainstall will now always store .lastcupout in the /tmp directory so that it will always be deleted on reboot.